jsguides

-WebRTC lets you stream audio, video, and arbitrary data directly between browsers.
+WebRTC fundamentals give you the ability to stream audio, video, and arbitrary data directly between browsers.
 No plugins, no server relay for the media itself.
-You still need a small server for the initial handshake — but once peers are connected, everything goes peer-to-peer.
+You still need a small server for the initial handshake, but once peers are connected, everything goes peer-to-peer.

 Common use cases include video calling, live streaming, file transfer, and multiplayer gaming.